fvgls/Projet_Spring_Hibernate/README.md

 ### Model

 * A event has a list of participants.
-* A participant can take part of only one event
+* A participant can take part in only one event
     * **NB:** A user of the application would have to create a participant profile for each event he want to attend.

 ### Functionnalities

 * List events
-* List participants in a particular event
+* List participants of a particular event
+* List all participants
 * Add partcipant to an event
 * See event information
 * See participant information